-Visiting hours in most wards are from 11.00am – 8.00pm.
-We encourage family and friends to visit their loved ones.
+We encourage family and friends to visit our patients during their stay.

 General and disabled toilets are located on every floor of the hospital for patient and visitor use.
 Baby change rooms are located in Outpatients department and Maternity.
 Please ask staff for the toilet closest to you.

 Bringing food for patients

 We advise visitors who wish to bring food for patients to choose low risk food and check with staff before giving to their relative.
 Please note we do not take responsibility for food that is brought in by visitors for patients.